United Front Work Department: Reform and opening up

 In 1977, Ulanhu became head of the UFWD.
 In this role, he contributed to the political rehabilitation of those related to pre-Cultural Revolution policies of the UFWD, such as Li Weihan.

-In the late 1970s the policy was used for the common cause of economic reform.
+In the late 1970s the policy was used for the common cause of reform and opening up.
 From there the CCP expanded the scope of its work internationally during the reform era, and again following the 1989 Tiananmen Square protests and massacre.
 The department includes a bureau tasked with handling Hong Kong, Macau, Taiwan, and overseas affairs, and articulates the importance of using overseas Chinese populations to promote unification.

 In 1980, the CCP Central Committee approved a request by the UFWD to create a national conference for religious groups.
 The participating religious groups were the Chinese Catholic Patriotic Association, the Islamic Association of China, the Chinese Taoist Association, the Three-Self Patriotic Movement, and the Buddhist Association of China.

-It played an important role in building support for "One country, two systems" in Hong Kong during the 1980s and 1990s, operating under the name of the "Coordination Department."
+It played an important role in building support for "one country, two systems" in Hong Kong during the 1980s and 1990s, operating under the name of the "Coordination Department."
 The UFWD has been critically described as serving to co-opt non-Communist community leaders outside China, and "using them to neutralize Party critics," sometimes coercively.